anupam-kumar-krishnan/Namaste-JavaScript/Chai aur Code JavaScript/06 JavaScript - Comparison of datatypes.md

 /*The reason is that an equality check == and comparisons > < >= <= work differently.'
-Comparisions convert null to a number, treating it as 0.
+Comparisons convert null to a number, treating it as 0.
 That's why null >= 0 is true and null > 0 is false.*/
 ```
 </b>